-With the rising threat of a vehicle-borne attacks due to terrorism and even vandalism, Hostile Vehicle Mitigation (HVM) measures are becoming an increasingly important part of any physical security strategy.
+Sadly, the threat of vehicle-borne attacks due to terrorism or vandalism is always present.
+While vehicle security barriers cannot prevent attacks from happening, they can help to protect and control the outcome.
+Hostile vehicle mitigation (HVM) measures are becoming an increasingly important part of any physical security strategy.

-One of the main requirements of HVM systems is to prevent unauthorised vehicles from getting close to, or entering a site or building, making bollards and road blockers an ideal solution.
-HVM measures can be applied to a wide range of applications including but not limited to: public spaces, stadiums and venues, utility sites and shopping centres.
+One of the main requirements of HVM systems is to prevent unauthorised vehicles from getting close to or entering a site, public space, or building, and protecting pedestrians.
+HVM measures can be applied to a wide range of applications including but not limited to: public spaces, stadiums and venues, utility sites, and shopping centres.

-At Jacksons we have a range of PAS 68 barriers, fencing and bollards designed specifically to mitigate vehicle-borne attacks.
-Capable of halting a HGV, our bollards, fencing and barriers provide an unobtrusive security solution.
+At Jacksons we have a range of PAS 68 and IWA 14 rated barriers, fencing, gates, and bollards designed specifically to mitigate vehicle-borne attacks.
+Capable of halting an HGV, our hostile vehicle mitigation products and vehicle security barriers provide an unobtrusive security solution.

 View our range of Vehicle Security Barriers